bottlepy/bottle/docs/tutorial.rst

     def user_api(action, user):
         ...

 Filters can be used to define more specific wildcards, and/or transform the covered part of the URL before it is passed to the callback.
-A filtered wildcard is declared as ``<name:filter>`` or ``<name:filter:config>``.
+A filtered wildcard is declared as ``<name: filter>`` or ``<name:filter: config>``.
 The syntax for the optional config part depends on the filter used.

 The following filters are implemented by default and more may be added:

-* **:int** matches (signed) digits only and converts the value to integer.
+* **: int** matches (signed) digits only and converts the value to an integer.
-* **:float** similar to :int but for decimal numbers.
+* **: float** similar to : int but for decimal numbers.
-* **:path** matches all characters including the slash character in a non-greedy way and can be used to match more than one path segment.
+* **: path** matches all characters including the slash character in a non-greedy way and can be used to match more than one path segment.
-* **:re** allows you to specify a custom regular expression in the config field.
+* **: re** allows you to specify a custom regular expression in the config field.
 The matched value is not modified.

 Let's have a look at some practical examples::